Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Literacy: Provide "Adoption Papers" where children can name their pet and draw a picture of it.

-• Real-World Photos: Display photos of real animals and the homes they live in (cages, tanks, beds) to spark conversation about different habitats.
+• Photos: Display photos of real animals and the homes they live in (cages, tanks, beds) to spark conversation about different habitats.